We are a marketing agency focused on launching products through crowdfunding.

-We are a marketing agency that is focused on launching products through crowdfunding, we have found in our work that lots of people heard of crowdfunding but they don’t really understand what it is, therefore this blog is designed to help identify if crowdfunding is right for your business.
+On a daily basis we find many people have heard of crowdfunding but don’t know what it is.
+This blog is designed to help identify if crowdfunding is right for your business.

-Crowdfunding is a tried and tested way of raising finance for businesses by essentially asking a large number of people to support you through (usually) financial contributions that help you reach a target amount.
-Through crowdfunding, you can use the internet to talk to thousands – if not millions – of potential funders.
+Crowdfunding is a tried and tested way of raising finance for businesses.
+You ask a large number of people to support you through (usually) financial contributions.
+A target amount is set to show how much you hope to raise.
+Moreover, through crowdfunding, you can use the internet to talk to thousands, if not millions, of potential funders.

 So, is it right for you?

-- Products and services that are focussed on selling to consumers rather than to other businesses.
+- Products and services focused on selling to consumers rather than to other businesses.

 - That the product or service is genuinely innovative and brings real added value to the marketplace.

-- Has a fully engaged network of individuals or advocates that support the product or service.
+- Has an engaged network of individuals or advocates that support the product or service

 What are the main types of crowdfunding?

-Equity: This is a type of crowdfunding where investors commit an investment amount into the company in exchange for a shareholding.
-The world’s largest equity platform is based in the UK and called Crowdcube.
+This is where investors commit an investment amount into the company in exchange for a shareholding.
+The world’s largest equity platform is based in the UK called Crowdcube.

-Reward / Pledge: Investors receive a ‘reward’ for investing money in the organisation.
-This can be in several forms – physical or non-physical.
-It may include a free gift such as a t-shirt or e-book, a discounted price on a product yet to be launched or a once-in-a-lifetime experience.
+Investors receive a ‘reward’ for investing money in the organisation.
+This can be in several forms, physical or non-physical.
+It may include a free gift such as a t-shirt or e-book, a discounted price on a product not yet launched, or a once-in-a-lifetime experience

-Debt-based: Investors buy long-term bonds in an organisation in exchange for favourable interest rates on repayments.
-Bond are often 3 to 5 year agreements.
+Investors buy long-term bonds in an organisation, in exchange for favourable interest rates on repayments.
+Bonds are often 3 to 5 year agreements.

-Crowdfunding is a market in flux and subject to the changing trends of investors and consumers.
-We have been involved in the industry from 2012 and can help you to understand if Crowdfunding is right for you, and if so, what kind of Marketing plan you need to put together to execute a successful campaign.
+Crowdfunding is a fluctuating market and subject to the changing trends of investors and consumers.
+We have been involved in the industry from 2012 and can help you to understand if it is right for you.
+If so, we will help decided what kind of Marketing plan you need, to execute a successful campaign.